-y story begins by having disabilities stemming from a closed head injury when I was hit by a car in my teens.
+My story begins by having disabilities stemming from a closed head injury when I was hit by a car in my teens.
 A traumatic brain injury resulted in a lifetime of cognitive and emotional challenges from temporal lobe epilepsy and bipolar disorder.
 Underlying these disabilities, were even more challenges, created by pervasive societal views of psychiatric diagnoses: stigma, prejudice, shame, and discrimination.

 My doctoral dissertation in Disability Studies addresses these emotional challenges.
 It is entitled "Beyond Words: Discovering the Bipolar Impaired Self through Visual Imagery."
 My art encapsulates my work as a disability artist with the diagnoses of bipolar disorder, seizure disorder, ADHD, and finally, a term I have coined in my dissertation, the Impaired

-Associated with my diagnosis is what appears to be the natural urge to create art from the inside out--to make visible the hidden feelings, attitudes and functioning of everyday life with this illness.
+Associated with my diagnosis is what appears to be the natural urge to create art from the inside out--to make visible the hidden feelings, attitudes, and functioning of everyday life with this illness.
 Without proper medication, one's personality can fluctuate spontaneously and substantially, creating havoc and affecting not only the person with bipolar disorder but for those around him/her/them.
 Thus, the subject matter and treatment of my art are largely looming and dark.

+I have two purposes for creating art.
+The first is to create art in order to externalize, process, and maintain control over my feelings, thoughts, and emotions associated with having the diagnosis of bipolar disorder.
 The second purpose is to educate others and attempt to cultivate empathy, regarding the difficult challenges we face and must endure, due to our mental illness.

 It has taken me a number of years to perfect my technique and refine my methods of creating my images.
 Like playing a guitar with musical notes and achieving pinpoint accuracy of finger placements, so too can I anticipate what graphic editing decisions can enhance an image and which can detract from it.
-It can take me anywhere between hours, days or weeks to complete a piece of art.
+It can take me anywhere between hours, days, or weeks to complete a piece of art.
 Most often, my art goes through dozens of major and minor transformations.

 The result is an image that often transcends the original idea while taking on a life of its own.
 Interestingly enough, when I first started making my images, I had no real preconception of how I would put them together.
 All I knew was, I had an overwhelming urge to make pictures.
 I remember distinctly sitting at my laptop computer, melding elements together with surgical precision, and "working into them" with various visual editing programs.
-As I continued along, I learned the programs and developed my own techniques until I came up with my own visual vocabulary and aesthetic.
+As I continued along, I learned the programs and developed my own techniques until I came up with my signature visual vocabulary and aesthetic.